 - 20% of the most disengaged employees cause the biggest productivity losses within a company.

-On the other hand, when staff engagement levels are high, great things happen for their employers too:
+On the other hand, when staff engagement levels are high, great things happen for their employers, too:

 - Highly engaged business units show a 21% greater profitability.

-- Employees are 4.6 times more likely to feel empowered to do their best when they feel that their voices are heard.
+- Employees are 4.6 times more likely to feel empowered to do their best when they feel their voices are heard.

-- Businesses with higher than average employee engagement exceed the financial performance of peer companies by 73.5%.
+- Businesses with higher-than-average employee engagement exceed the financial performance of peer companies by 73.5%.

 How to Improve Employee Engagement: 6 Strategies That Work